-Estimated reading time: 14 minutes
+Estimated reading time: 1 minute

 In November 2020, Oregonians passed The Oregon Psilocybin Services Act (M109), which is now codified into Oregon law in ORS 475A.
 This statute establishes a licensing and regulatory framework for psilocybin services in Oregon.
 Before taking steps to become licensed, please go to the: “Training Video on ORS 475A: What is the Oregon Psilocybin Services Act?” and “What are Psilocybin Services?” to learn more.
-For tailored assistance, many industry professionals recommend speaking with a knowledgeable Psilocybin Consultant.
+For tailored application assistance, many industry professionals recommend speaking with a knowledgeable Psilocybin Consultant.

 Under ORS 475A, a licensed laboratory must test psilocybin products produced by a licensed manufacturer.
 Licensed laboratories must be accredited by the Oregon Environmental Laboratory Accreditation Program (ORELAP).
 Under OAR 333-333, psilocybin products are required to be tested to confirm the presence of psilocybe cubensis, as well as tested for potency and, if applicable, solvents.
 Licensed laboratories are prohibited from testing psilocybin products from unlicensed sources.

-General Laboratory License Requirements
+General Psilocybin Laboratory License Requirements

 1) Must be 21 years of age or older.